PAM-challenge-beta/website/content/tasks/first-task/_index.md

 System output should be presented as a single text-file (in CSV format, with a header row as shown in the example output below).

+## Subtasks

-## Subtasks (development and evaluation sets, evaluation protocol, getting started and baseline codes)
+Please find below development and evaluation sets, evaluation protocol, getting started and baseline codes, for the two subtasks of task 1.